rishabhpar/porjectteam12/CheckPoint2ReadMe.txt

  or login as a returning user.
 Once successfully registered/logged in, the user will be taken to their personal dashboard in which they have three options.
  The first option is to create a new project by clicking on the large new project button.
 The second option is to log out and return to the home screen.
 The last option is to access a pre-existing project by entering the project ID and the correct shared password for double security.
-After successfully entering the project information, the user will be taken to the hardware resources page. @Tej @ami add stuff here personal
+After successfully entering the project information, the user will be taken to the hardware resources page.

 Known Issues:
 -N/A